Classic Blue Cheese Dressing

 Skip the store-bought stuff—this homemade blue cheese dressing is easy to make, ultra-creamy, and packed with bold, tangy flavor.

 This blue cheese dressing recipe is just as good drizzled over a simple green or wedge salad as it is served as a dip for fresh veggies or baked chicken wings.
-It’s rich, creamy and tangy, much like ranch dressing, but with plenty of crumbled blue cheese for that unmistakable sharp, salty kick.
+It’s rich and tangy, much like ranch dressing, but plenty of blue cheese crumbles add that unmistakable sharp, salty taste that makes dressing salads with it so satisfying.

 You can choose whether you’d like to keep the dressing slightly chunky or go for a smoother version by blending the ingredients in a food processor—it’s up to you!